mediagis/nominatim-docker/5.0/README.md

 - `IMPORT_TIGER_ADDRESSES`: Whether to download and import the Tiger address data (`true`) or path to a preprocessed Tiger address set in the container. (default: `false`)
 - `THREADS`: How many threads should be used to import (default: number of processing units available to the current process via `nproc`)
 - `NOMINATIM_PASSWORD`: The password to connect to the database with (default: `qaIACxO6wMR3`)
+- `WARMUP_ON_STARTUP`: Whether to warm up the database caches on container startup by loading tables and indices into RAM.
+This can improve initial query performance, especially on systems with slow disks and sufficient RAM.
+However, it will increase the container's startup time.
+Set to `true` to enable. (default: `false`)

 The following run parameters are available for configuration: